 Complete anonymous manuscript, in a single file.

-Bibliographic references must be included at the end of the document (in APA 6th edition format).
+Bibliographic references must be included at the end of the document (in APA 7).
 Where applicable, tables and figures must also be included at the end of the paper and numbered consecutively in the order in which they appear in the manuscript.
 Tables must be provided in editable format.

 Please contact firstname.lastname@example.org. for any doubts or problems with regard to the submission procedure.

 The title must appear at the top of the manuscript, followed by an abstract of at most 200 words and a maximum of five keywords.
 Title, abstract and keywords must be submitted in Spanish and in English.
 The abstract should be written as a single paragraph.
-It should not be structured in independent sections, but it must contain the information needed to grasp the content of the article: objective, method, results and conclusions in the case of experimental studies; and approach, development and conclusions for theoretical works.
+It should show the following structure: background, method, results, conclusions.

 The tables and figures must be numbered according to their order of appearance and mentioned in the text where the authors consider most appropriate.
 The tables may be added at the end of the document and their format must allow the production team to make any changes to the layout that may be necessary.